ARLunan/MockBotC1-Robot/INSTALLATION_MockBOTc1_ROBOT.md

 ### 1. Install specfic functional Packages from ROS 2 and MockBOTc1-ROBOT Github Repository into the workspace. e.g. ros2_ws

-### 1.1 Install and Source your ROS2 distro including colcon developement packages, and workspace
+### 1.1 Install and Source your ROS2 distro including colcon development packages, and workspace
 If it's your first time using ROS 2 and haven't created your ROS2 workspace yet, you can check out [ROS2 Creating a Workspace](https://docs.ros.org/en/jazzy/Tutorials/Workspace/Creating-A-Workspace.html) tutorial.
 The MockBOTc1 code supports ros-distro = **jazzy** currently.